 It’s there for a reason -- do not feel guilty.
 “This is your time to recuperate from birth,” Park says.
 “Let a trained professional take care of your baby for the night or two that you are in the hospital.”

 3. Just say no to added responsibility.

-If you feel guilty about spending less time with your oldest child, you may want to volunteer to go on a trip with his class or take him for a special excursion to the museum.
+If you feel guilty about spending less time with your oldest child, you may want to volunteer to go on a trip with their class or take them for a special excursion to the museum.
 Think twice.
 “Do not take on any extra responsibilities when you have a newborn at home,” advises Susan Zafarlotfi, PhD, clinical director of the Institute for Sleep and Wake Disorders at Hackensack University Medical Center in New Jersey.